BSN-Spartan/DID-Contract/README.md

 ```
 $ git clone https://github.com/BSN-Spartan/DID-Contract.git
 ```

 For beginners, the contracts in this application can be deployed by the steps in [Spartan Quick Testing](https://www.spartan.bsn.foundation/main/quick-testing#step1).

 In this application, there are two contracts: DidContract and LibBytesMap.
-Follow steps below to deploy and use them:
+Follow the steps below to deploy and use them:

 1. Deploy LibBytesMap contract.
 2. Deploy DidContract contract.